From Statistics Explained

 - short publications analysing newest statistical data (series Statistics in focus integrated in Statistics Explained but downloadable as fully layouted PDF);

-- methodological publications for a small expert audience (series Methodologies and Working Papers, PDF only);
+- methodological publications for a small expert audience (series Statistical working papers, PDF only);

 - the Eurostat regional yearbook and some other flagship publications, for reference and historical reasons;